Anenii Noi District: History

-Localities with the oldest documentary attestation are Gura Bîcului, Teliţa, Mereni localities documented for the first time in 1443–1475.
-In the following centuries to develop the economy (trade, agriculture, customs duties), and shows a significant demographic growth.
+Localities with the oldest documentary attestation are Gura Bîcului, Teliţa, Mereni documented for the first time in 1443–1475.
+The following centuries shows development in the economy (trade, agriculture, customs duties), and a significant demographic growth.
 The first documentary of the city Anenii Noi is June 27, 1731, with the name Pascani pe Bîc.
-In 1812, after the Russo-Turkish War (1806-1812), is the occupation of Basarabia, Russian Empire during this period (1812-1917), there is an intense russification of the native population.
-In 1918 after the collapse of the Russian Empire, Bessarabia united with Romania in this period (1918-1940, 1941-1944), the district is part of the Chişinău County.
-In 1940 after Molotov-Ribbentrop Treaty, Basarabia is occupied by the USSR.
-In 1991 as a result of the proclamation of Independence of Moldova, part and residence of the Chişinău County (1991-2003), and in 2003 became administrative unit of Moldova.
+In 1812, after the Russo-Turkish War (1806–1812), is the occupation of Basarabia, Russian Empire during this period (1812–1917), there was an intense russification of the native population.
+In 1918 after the collapse of the Russian Empire, Bessarabia united with Romania in the period (1918–1940, 1941–1944), the district was part of the Chişinău County.
+In 1940 after Molotov–Ribbentrop Treaty, Basarabia is occupied by the USSR.
+In 1991 as a result of the proclamation of Independence of Moldova, part and residence of the Chişinău County (1991–2003), and in 2003 became administrative unit of Moldova.